vercel/pkg/README.md

 ## Virtual filesystem

-During packaging process `pkg` collects project files and places them into final executable.
+During packaging process `pkg` collects project files and places them into executable.
 At run time the packaged application has internal virtual filesystem where all that files reside.

 Packaged VFS files have `/thebox/` prefix in their paths (or